 Early Results in Restoring Eel and Mussel Populations Are Promising…

 In 2020, over 250,000 eels were captured and released into the Susquehanna River.
+The stocking efforts in 2021 were even more remarkable as over 660,000 elvers were collected and transported to stocking locations in the Susquehanna River Watershed.
 The success of past and current efforts in trapping and transplanting eels has become evident.
 DEP staff performing field work in the West Branch Susquehanna River and its tributaries have seen a dramatic increase in eel populations in recent years.
 Other agencies such as the Susquehanna River Basin Commission and the PFBC are seeing similar results.
 Some eels have been recaptured as far as 140 river miles from the nearest release location.
 Eels have now been observed in the headwaters of the Susquehanna River near Cooperstown, New York.
 Additionally, researchers monitoring tributaries that were stocked with eels have noted the presence of young Eastern Elliptio mussels where they were previously absent.

 In addition to the water quality benefits of mussel populations, recent studies suggest that the eels are helping to ecologically balance aquatic benthic communities, such as preying on the invasive Rusty Crayfish.